sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/converting-version-contexts-to-search-contexts.md

 }
 ```

+**Note**: While version contexts are located in the site configuration, search contexts are enabled through the global settings.

+Reload after saving changes to see search contexts enabled.

 ## Steps to convert version contexts to search contexts

 1. Log in to your private Sourcegraph instance as a site admin.
 2. Navigate to `https://your_sourcegraph_instance.com/contexts`.
-3. Navigate to `Convert version contexts`.
+3. Press `Convert version contexts`.
 A list of [existing version contexts](../../code_search/explanations/features.md#version-contexts-sunsetting) found in the site configuration will be shown.
 4. Convert either all version contexts at once, or specific individual version contexts as desired.
 5. Navigate back to `https://your_sourcegraph_instance.com/contexts`.
 Converted version contexts will be listed.